olikelly00/kelly-pets/README.md

 Features
 --------

--   Ingestion of pet-related data from various formats: CSV, XLSX, and APIs.
+-   Ingestion of pet-related data from various formats: CSV, XLSX, and JSON.
 -   Data validation and handling of missing or invalid fields.
 -   Automated loading of clean data into a SQL database.
 -   Integration with a companion API for mocking JSON data: [Kelly Vets API](https://github.com/olikelly00/kelly-vets-api)